 - Commercial animal production (cattle and sheep) supported by pastures and fodder crops irrigated by recycled water and river water.

-- Land management to address environmental risks (weed and pest management, bush fire mitigation), and maintain active stewardship of the broader campus lands.
+- Land management to address environmental risks (pest management, bush fire mitigation), and maintain active stewardship of the broader campus lands.